didsomeonecloneme/didsomeonecloneme.github.io/whyhow.md

 # How to detect malicious clones of my website using DSCM?

 Activate the DSCM service using the following steps:
-- Sign up by using the form on the homepage, fill in your website domain name and email address
+- Sign up by using the form on the <a href="/">homepage</a>, fill in your website domain name and email address
 - Embed the generated link into your websites HTML source code (<a href="/installation">installation</a>)
 - Profit!
 Get notified once a copy is detected